TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 2/Genesis 2.16.md

 ---

-And Jehovah God commanded the man, saying, Of every tree of the garden thou mayest freely eat:
+Yahweh God commanded the man, saying, "Of every tree of the garden you may freely eat;